hackle/blog-rust/raw/generics-keep-it-generic.md

 }
 ```

-Later I learned, this is considered "cheating" with code, because this function does not really return `T`, as the type says.
-Throwing an exception can actually crush the entire application - it's like GOTO, and it's mostly dynamic typing (of exceptions) in disguise.
+Later I learned, this is considered "cheating", because this function does not really return `T`, as the type says.
+Throwing an exception satisfies any return type, a cheat code!
+(Besides, it's like GOTO, and it's mostly dynamic typing (of exceptions) in disguise.)

 When **reasoning** with generics (or anything for that matter), it's very helpful to leave side-effects out of the equation; otherwise, there is no end to surprises.
-For example,
+For another example,

 ```CSharp
 T Id<T>(T thing)